SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 The declaration of a result builder type doesn't actually have to include any protocol conformance.

-The ad-hoc protocol for a result builder includes associated types that specify the type of input the result builder takes (``Expression``), the type of a partial result (``Component``), and the type of result the result builder produces (``FinalResult``).
+The description of the ad-hoc protocol for a result builder uses ``Expression`` for the type of input the result builder takes, ``Component`` for the type of a partial result, and ``FinalResult`` for the type of result the result builder produces.
-Both ``Expression`` and ``FinalResult`` default to being the same as ``Component`` if you don't define them explicitly.
+These types are placeholders for the purpose of explanation, like associated types in a protocol declaration, not requirements of the ad-hoc protocol.
-Just like you can when conforming to a protocol, you can specify these types explicitly by writing a type alias, or implicitly by the types that your result-building methods use.
+If your result-building methods don't explicitly specify a type for ``Expression`` or ``FinalResult``, it defaults to being the same as ``Component``.

 The result-building methods are as follows: